-My 14-year-old daughter Tzophia is starting 9th grade at the end of the summer.
+My 14-year-old daughter Tzophia was starting 9th grade at the end of the summer.
 (Gulp!)
-Part of getting ready for high school is buying a laptop computer.
+Part of getting ready for high school was buying a laptop computer.
 The school said a Chromebook will work.
 My daughter, of course, wanted the more expensive, posh MacBook.

 As we were searching on Amazon Prime day, it occurred to me that 2 of us were making a decision together, with very separate wants and needs.
 Tzophia had dreams about her ideal high school technology experience.
 And my goal was keeping it practical and within budget.

 As a marketer or UX professional, what do you do if there’s more than one decision maker?
 What if you need to think about co-personas—when 2 or 3 people are involved in the decision-making process?

 Co-personas and why they matter to you right now

 Whether you’re a B2C, B2B, B2G or B2P marketer, the use of personas is going to up your game.
 But this actually reflects the typical purchase experience, since buying decisions are often made in tandem with another person.
 How do you adapt your customer personas to include 2 or even 3 decision makers?

 For smaller ticket items, there probably is one decision maker.
 Shoes, clothing, small consumer electronics and so on.
 I bought an Echo on Amazon Prime day because it was half the price, and I wanted one.
 I didn’t consult my husband.
 But on bigger ticket items, like the laptop for Tzophia, there were 2 or 3 people making the decision.
 How do you account for that in your journey mapping?

 If your customer is also a patient, there is more to consider.
 Very often, when people are making critical decisions about their healthcare, they don’t make them alone.
 In fact, they typically consult friends, relatives and other doctors about how to move ahead with treatment.

 - B2B, B2G, B2P (business to business, business to government, business to physician)